FrancisVila/MFT_convert/content/en/docs/SecureTransport/Web_Client_User_Guide/02-manage_files_and_folders/_index.md

 >
 > If the Share folders feature is not available, contact your system administrator.

-In <span class="mc-variable SecureTransport_Variables.st_web_client variable">ST Web Client</span> you share folders and not files alone.
+In  you share folders and not files alone.
 In other words: if you want to share a single file, you must put it in a dedicated folder which you will be sharing with others.

-The concept of sharing folders with other <span class="mc-variable SecureTransport_Variables.st_web_client variable">ST Web Client</span> users is to authorize users to access files in the folders (or subfolders) you select.
+The concept of sharing folders with other users is to authorize users to access files in the folders (or subfolders) you select.
 Depending on your system configuration, you can share info with Address Book contacts and / or external contacts.
 Contact your SecureTransport administrator for more info.

 The user interface allows you to share one folder at a time.
 To share a folder: